plone/training/docs/mastering-plone/configuring_customizing.md

 The following control panels are so far only available in the backend:

 1. Errors
-2. HTML Filtering
+1. HTML Filtering
-3. Relations

 ### Advanced

 The following control panels are so far only available in the backend:

 1. Caching
-2. Configuration Registry
+1. Configuration Registry
-3. Maintenance
+1. Maintenance
-5. Resource registries
+1. Resource registries

 ### Add-ons